lsandini/cgmsim/README.md

 4) Kickstarting the simulation

-In your linux termianl, type : __bash kickstart_simulation.js__.
+In your linux termianl, type : __node kickstart-simulation.js__.
 This will create the first CGM value of 90 mg/dl or 5 mmol/l, that should get uploaded immediately to your NS website.

 5) Scheduling tasks